 Performance outcomes Acceptable outcomes Applicant response For self-assessable and assessable development PO1 The height of buildings is compatible with the rural character of the area and must not detrimentally impact on visual landscape amenity.
 AO1.1 Dwelling houses are not more than 8.5 metres in height.
 Note - Height is inclusive of roof height.
 AO1.2 Rural farm sheds and other rural structures are not more than 10 metres in height.
-Complies The height of the proposed Glamping Tents is approximately 5.5m above ground level.
-Setbacks PO2 Buildings and structures are setback to maintain the rural character of the area and achieve separation from buildings on adjoining properties.
+Complies The height of the proposed Resort Bar is compatible in scale with other buildings on the site.
+Setbacks The second secon PO2 Buildings and structures are setback to maintain the rural character of the area and achieve separation from buildings on adjoining properties.
 Buildings are setback not less than: (a) 40 metres from the property boundary and a State-controlled road; (b) 25 metres from the property boundary adjoining Cape Tribulation Road; (c) 20 metres from the boundary with any other road; (d) 6 metres from side and rear property boundaries.
-Complies.
-Refer to the Site Plan include under Attachment 4.
+Alternative solution The proposed Bar is a light weight tent structure on a timber deck.
+The deck will setback approximately 2m from the front esplanade boundary.
+The exact location is subject to site survey.
+The site fronts the esplanade and therefore the location of structures does not compromise the character of the area or necessitate separation from other buildings on adjoining properties.
 PO3 Buildings/structures are designed to maintain the rural character of the area.
 AO3 White and shining metallic finishes are avoided on external surfaces of buildings.
-Complies The Glamping Tents are designed with a canvas covering.
-For assessable development PO4 The establishment of uses is consistent with the outcomes sought for the Rural zone and protects the zone from the intrusion of inconsistent uses.
-AO4 Uses identified in Table 6.2.10.3.b are not established in the Rural zone.
-Complies
+Will comply Refer to the Perspective Plans included under Attachment 4 which illustrates the colour scheme.
+For assessable development PO4 AO4 Complies

-Performance outcomes Acceptable outcomes Applicant response PO5 Uses and other development include those that: (a) promote rural activities such as agriculture, rural enterprises and small scale industries that serve rural activities; or (b) promote low impact tourist activities based on the appreciation of the rural character, landscape and rural activities; or (c) are compatible with rural activities.
+Performance outcomes Acceptable outcomes Applicant response The establishment of uses is consistent with the outcomes sought for the Rural zone and protects the zone from the intrusion of inconsistent uses.
+Uses identified in Table 6.2.10.3.b are not established in the Rural zone.
+Uses and other development include those that: (a) promote rural activities such as agriculture, rural enterprises and small scale industries that serve rural activities; or (b) promote low impact tourist activities based on the appreciation of the rural character, landscape and rural activities; or (c) are compatible with rural activities.
 AO5 No acceptable outcomes are prescribed.
 Complies The proposed development relates to an existing approved use and is compatible and appropriately setback from surrounding rural activities.
 PO6 Existing native vegetation along watercourses and in, or adjacent to areas of environmental value, or areas of remnant vegetation of value is protected.
 AO6 No acceptable outcomes are prescribed.
-Complies It is noted that the proposed development has been designed with a 20m setback form mapped Regulated Vegetation to avoid creating Exempt Clearing Work.
+Alternative solution Removal and trimming of a number of trees will be required to facilitate the proposal.
+However, trees will be retained where possible.
+It is noted that the proposed development has been sited with a 20m setback form mapped Regulated Vegetation to avoid creating Exempt Clearing Work.
 The area around the development will be appropriately landscaped post construction.
 PO7 The minimum lot size is 40 hectares, unless (a) the lot reconfiguration results in no additional lots (e.g. amalgamation, boundary realignments to resolve encroachments); or (b) the reconfiguration is limited to one additional lot to accommodate: (i) Telecommunications facility; (ii) Utility installation.
 AO7 No acceptable outcomes are prescribed.
 Not applicable